 - Coordinating the META National Board Certification Support Program for teachers in the metro Richmond area who seek National Board Certification, an advanced, voluntary professional development process that recognizes teachers who meet the highest standards of the profession.

 In addition to her duties with the School of Education, Dr. Terry Dozier serves as the director of the Center for Teacher Leadership.
 This center promotes teachers as leaders of change, provides high-quality professional development, and shares the knowledge, experience and insight of teachers with policymakers and others.

-Dozier is also the director of the Richmond Teacher Residency program, a partnership between Richmond Public Schools and School of Education to recruit, prepare, support and retain extraordinary teachers and teacher leaders.
-A year-long, medical-style residency, the program integrates the research and theory behind effective urban teaching.
-Its residents co-teach alongside a highly-trained mentor within the Richmond Public Schools system.
+Dozier is also the executive director of RTR (formerly Richmond Teacher Residency), a partnership between the School of Education and four school divisions in Greater Richmond to recruit, prepare, support and retain extraordinary teachers and teacher leaders who are committed to serving students in high-needs schools for the long-term.
+A year-long, school-based medical-style residency, the program integrates the research and theory behind effective urban teaching with extensive classroom practice.
+Its residents co-teach alongside a carefully selected and highly-trained mentor within the local school systems.

 Dozier also serves as chair of the Metropolitan Educational Training Alliance, a partnership between the School of Education and the four local school districts in the metro Richmond area that aims to enhance teaching quality and improve student learning by identifying needs, and opportunities and resources for strategic professional development.